-The following table lists the positions that are authorized and budgeted for in FY 2019 from Measure C funds, as well as the status of each position.
-The green shading depicts the positions budgeted within the Maintenance Department; while the blue shading denotes the positions budgeted in the Police Department.
+The following table lists the positions that are authorized and budgeted in the Measure C fund for FY 2020, as well as the status of each position.
+In FY 2020, Council authorized the addition of 4.0 Full Time Equivalents (FTEs) in the Maintenance Services Department to enhance ongoing landscape maintenance and increase litter control efforts in targeted areas within the Hayward community.
+The green shading depicts the positions budgeted within the Maintenance Services Department; while the blue shading denotes the positions budgeted in the Police Department.